developer-zebra/developer-zebra-site/src/oeminfo/faq/index.md

 ### Which Zebra devices support OEMinfo?

-**A: OEMinfo comes preinstalled on Zebra devices running Android 8.x Oreo and later.
-For other devices, OEMinfo can be installed with a [LifeGuard update](https://www.zebra.com/us/en/support-downloads/lifeguard-security.html).**
+**A: OEMinfo comes preinstalled on Zebra devices running Android 10.x Oreo and later, and can be installed with a [LifeGuard update](https://www.zebra.com/us/en/support-downloads/lifeguard-security.html))) on devices running Android 8.x Oreo**.

 -----